 What the Creative Brief Template Can (and Can't) Do

-One thing to keep in mind: no matter how you structure your creative brief, the end result will be like a checklist in how it outlines the information and objectives of a campaign.
-However, never underestimate the value of a comprehensive, well-thought out creative brief — it can guide the work in a specific direction, inform the team about the details of audience, client, and pain points, and might even be able to inspire the team to generate some groundbreaking ideas.
+No matter how you structured your creative brief, the end result will be like a checklist outlining the information and objectives of a campaign.
+However, never underestimate the value of a comprehensive, well-thought out creative brief — it can guide the work in a specific direction, provide the details of the audience, client, and pain points, and might even inspire the team to generate some groundbreaking ideas.

 Jeff Goodby, co-chairman and partner at advertising agency GS&P, once likened the creative brief to a fisherman's guide — that person who takes you to the best place to fish, and even provides you with ideas on which bait and lures to use.
 He won't fish for you, but he provides the fisherman (the creative talent) with the information and inspiration to be successful.

 Build Your Creative Brief With Wrike Dynamic Request Forms

 While the template we suggest above is perfectly usable as a PDF, you can further streamline the way you accept incoming work requests and how you manage all ongoing creative jobs.